-Nine in 10 marketers say behavioral segmentation is the most effective form of customer segmentation for their businesses today.
-What’s more, organizations that take advantage of behavioral data from their customers outperform their competitors in sales by 85%, on average.
+Nine in 10 marketers say behavioral segmentation is the most effective type of marketing segmentation for their businesses.
+What’s more, companies that utilize customers’ behavioral data (e.g., purchase behavior) outperform competitors in sales by 85%.

-In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing mindset — for your company is to acknowledge you need more than just basic demographic and contextual data to unequivocally understand your customers’ intent and how to market to each one individually.
+In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing strategy — is to acknowledge you need more than just basic demographic and contextual data to understand your customers’ intent and know how to market to each one.

-Let’s dive deep into why behavioral segmentation is such a trusted technique among digital marketing professionals such as yourself — and how you can make the most of it for your strategy.
+Let’s dive into why audience-based, behavioral segmentation is such a trusted technique among marketers today — and how you can make the most of it for your strategy.

 The bare-bones behavioral segmentation definition is “customer segmentation amplified.”

-Basic customer segments are built upon your audience’s attributes and general engagement metrics (site visits, form fillouts, etc.) and, ideally, are automated and updated dynamically (something you can accomplish easily with a customer data platform like BlueConic).
+Basic customer segments include your audience’s attributes and general engagement metrics (site visits, social media ad clicks, etc.).
+Ideally, they’re automated and updated dynamically (something you can accomplish easily with a customer data platform).

-Behavioral segments, meanwhile, are based on more intricate customer behaviors: browsing habits, engagement recency and frequency, purchasing patterns, and other online and offline activity.
+Behavioral segments, meanwhile, are based on more intricate customer behaviors.
+These include browsing habits, engagement recency and frequency, and purchasing decisions.

-Behavioral segmentation, though, takes this concept of understanding one’s leads and customers to a whole other level — one that allows marketing pros such as yourself to get granular insights about what really drives consumers’ research process and buying decisions.
+Behavioral segmentation, though, takes this concept of understanding one’s audience to a whole other level.
+One that allows marketers such as yourself to get granular insights about what really drives consumers’ research process and buying decisions.

 Customer behaviors are strong signals of customer lifecycle stage, giving you an opportunity to influence the velocity with which they move from one stage to the next.

-Of all marketing methods you could execute for your organization today, behavioral marketing should be at the top of your list — right behind unifying all of your customer data into a single source of truth (see: CDP) and eliminating redundant martech (a topic for another day).
+(Right behind unifying all of your customer data into a single source of truth like a customer data platform and eliminating redundant martech — a topic for another day).

-Segmenting individual consumers in your funnel (past buyers, top prospects, target customers), then messaging to only the most engaged ones is how you eliminate inefficiencies in your strategy — like wasted time, spend, and resources — and maximize your team’s potential.
+Segmenting customers and prospects and messaging the most engaged ones is how you eliminate inefficiencies — notably, wasted time, spend, and resources.

-Chance to convert top customers and build loyalty with them
+Chance to convert top customers, build loyalty with them

-Why does knowing who has (or is likely to have) a substantial customer lifetime value (CLV) matter?
+Why does knowing who has or is likely to have sizable customer lifetime value (CLV) matter?

-With behavioral segmentation — and, in turn, a concerted behavioral marketing program — you greatly reduce the odds of targeting just low-value customers or unlikely-to-buy prospects.
+With behavioral segmentation (and, in turn, a behavioral marketing program) you reduce the odds of targeting low-value customers or unlikely-to-buy prospects.

-We’ve discussed core customer behaviors to pay attention to before, so we won’t do so again here.
+We’ve discussed customer behaviors to pay attention to before, so we won’t do so again.

 However, it’s certainly worth exploring a couple fairly specific behavioral segmentation examples to give you some additional context as to what’s achievable with this approach.